alongenosar/ios-sdk/README.md

 ```

 ## Step 7: Test event invitation notification:
-Once Snappers initialized succsefully, you can mockup a broadcase invitation notification
+For testing purposes only, you can mockup a broadcast invitation notification
-**this is for testing purposes only**

 Swift:
 ```swift